rsignell-usgs/docker-terria-usgs/README.md

 ```
 git clone https://github.com/rsignell-usgs/docker-terria-usgs
 ```
-* Copy content in `required files` directory to `/opt/docker/vanilla`

-Choose one of the two installation options: Option 1 to install from the original TerriaJS repo and replace the files to customize or Otion 2 to install form the personal repo forked from TerriaJS.
+* Choose one of the two installation options: Option 1 to install from the original TerriaJS repo and replace the files to customize or Otion 2 to install form the personal repo forked from TerriaJS.
 They produce the same result.
 ### Option 1 - Install from original repo
 * Use the `Dockerfile` in the `install from original repo` to create an image called `terria-vanilla`.